Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Performance Evaluation

-We first consider a relatively large payload of an update packet, i.e., 128 bytes.
-The impacts of different payload sizes will be examined in the next subsection.
-We would like to verify the theoretical formulas derived in Section \ref{sec:FSA} and Section \ref{sec:RTA}, i.e., we now prove the correctness of the theoretical average AoI and the average transmit power of SA, FSA, and RTA.
+We first focus on the average AoI comparison.
 Table \ref{table:notations_sim} lists the network parameters of our simulations as defined in the IEEE 802.11 standards \cite{dot11std13}.
-To compute the average AoI of each protocol in our simulations, we first collect the instantaneous AoI of the sensors according to their successful updates or failed updates in each time slot or round over a long time.
-After that, we compute the average AoI based on the instantaneous AoI.
-The computation of average transmit power consumption in our simulations follows a similar manner.
+To compute the average AoI of each protocol in our simulations, we first collect the instantaneous AoI of the sensors according to their successful updates or failed updates in each round over a long time.
+Next, we compute the average AoI based on the instantaneous AoI.

-Fig. \ref{fig:aoi_compare}(a) plots the average AoI versus the average number of update requests per millisecond ($ms$) for different protocols, $L^{pro}$.
-Recall that SA and FSA are special cases where the request frame and the data frame are combined into a single update packet.
-In Fig. \ref{fig:aoi_compare}, the number of sensors is fixed to $N=10$.
-The number of time slots per frame in FSA and the number of request slots in RTA are set to $k=5$.
-We see that the simulation results corroborate the theoretical results for both the average AoI and the average transmit power, thus validating our derivations in the previous two sections.
+Fig. \ref{fig:aoi_compare}(a) plots the average AoI of FSA and RTA versus the access probability ($\omega$ in FSA and $\pi$ in RTA), when an update packet has a 16-byte payload.
+In Fig. \ref{fig:aoi_compare}(a), the number of sensors is fixed to $N=20$.
+The numbers of time slots per frame in FSA and request slots in RTA are set to $k=10$.
+We see that the simulation results corroborate the theoretical results for the average AoI, thus validating our average AoI derivations of FSA and RTA.